-This section specifies that the purpose of the recordkeeping and reporting requirements in the BSA is to, "require certain reports where they have a high degree of usefulness in criminal, tax, or regulatory investigations or proceedings, or in the conduct of intelligence or counterintelligence activities, including analysis, to protect against international terrorism."
+As amended in 2021, this section specifies that the purpose of the recordkeeping and reporting requirements in the BSA is to require certain reports and records that are highly useful in, for example, criminal, tax, or regulatory investigations, risk assessments, or proceedings, the conduct of intelligence or counterintelligence activities, including analysis, to protect against terrorism, the protection of the U.S. financial system from money laundering, terrorist financing, and other criminal activity, and the safeguarding of the national security of the United States.